Systole: Atrial fibrillation

 Atrial fibrillation represents a common electrical malady in the heart that appears during the time interval of atrial systole (see figure at right margin).
 Theory suggests that an ectopic focus, usually situated within the pulmonary trunks, competes with the sinoatrial node for electrical control of the atrial chambers and thereby diminishes the performance of the atrial myocardium, or atrial heart muscle.
 The ordered, sinoatrial control of atrial electrical activity is disrupted, causing the loss of coordinated generation of pressure in the two atrial chambers.
-Atrial fibrillation represents an electrically-disordered but well perfused atrial mass working (in an uncoordinated fashion) with a (comparatively) electrically-healthy ventricular systole.
+Atrial fibrillation represents an electrically disordered but well perfused atrial mass working (in an uncoordinated fashion) with a (comparatively) electrically healthy ventricular systole.

 The compromised load caused by atrial fibrillation detracts from the overall performance of the heart, but the ventricles continue to work as an effective pump.
 Given this pathology, the ejection fraction may deteriorate by ten to thirty percent.
 Uncorrected atrial fibrillation can lead to heart rates approaching 200 beats per minute (bpm).
 If this rate can be slowed to a normal range, say about 80 bpm, the resultant longer fill-time within the cardiac cycle restores or improves the pumping capability of the heart.
 The labored breathing, for example, of individuals with uncontrolled atrial fibrillation, can often be returned to normal by (electrical or medical) cardioversion.

 Ventricular systole and Wiggers diagram

 A Wiggers diagram of ventricular systole graphically depicts the sequence of contractions by the myocardium of the two ventricles.
 Ventricular systole induces self-contraction such that pressure in both left and right ventricles rises to a level above that in the two atrial chambers, thereby closing the tricuspid and mitral valves—which are prevented from inverting by the chordae tendineae and the papillary muscles.
 Now ventricular pressure continues to rise in isovolumetric, or fixed-volume, contraction phase until maximal pressure (dP/dt = 0) occurs, causing the pulmonary and aortic valves to open in ejection phase.
 In ejection phase, blood flows from the two ventricles down its pressure gradient—that is, 'down' from higher pressure to lower pressure—into (and through) the aorta and the pulmonary trunk respectively.
-Notably, cardiac muscle perfusion through the heart's coronary vessels doesn't happen during ventricular systole; rather, it occurs during ventricular diastole.
+Notably, cardiac muscle perfusion through the heart's coronary vessels does not happen during ventricular systole; rather, it occurs during ventricular diastole.

 Ventricular systole is the origin of the pulse.